MiteshPuthran/Document_Classification/README.md

 ![](images/demo2.PNG?raw=true)
 <br>

-**As you can see that the model predicted the class of the document accurately.**
+**As you can see that the model predicted the class of the document accurately as Human Resources.**

 ### Conclusion
 The saved model has correctly predicted the class of the input file.
-The saved model had predicting accuracy of around 93% with a good precision for all classes above 90%.
+The saved model had predicting accuracy of around 94% with a good precision for all classes above 90%.
 Different classification models can be trained for this task and compared for their perfomances.